OWASP/wstg/Testing for APIs.md

 Step 8: Resend one of the operations from step 6 with an interception proxy (Burp Repeater, for example). .
 This will send to the server a request with the session ID or token that was invalidated in step 7.

-# Brute Forcing Weak Secrets used for JWT
+## Specific Testing – Brute Forcing Weak Secrets Used for JWT
 Step 1: Clone the repository https://github.com/brendan-rius/c-jwt-cracker

 Step 2: Navigate to cloned repository and compile the source code using 'make'